mqudsi/syngesture/README.md

 $ sudo usermod -aG input $(whoami)
 ```

-**You must log out completely then log back in (or just reboot) before this change will take
+**You must reboot before this change will take effect.** You can then try
-effect.** You can then try running `syngestures` again and see what happens.
+running `syngestures` again and see what happens.

 ## License